Kalan-Lab/codoff/README.md

 ## Commandline usage

 ```
+Running version 1.2.2 of codoff!
-usage: codoff [-h] -g FULL_GENOME [-s SCAFFOLD] [-a START_COORD] [-b END_COORD] [-f FOCAL_GENBANKS [FOCAL_GENBANKS ...]] [-o OUTFILE] [-p PLOT_OUTFILE] [-j MAX_JOBS] [-v]
+usage: codoff [-h] -g FULL_GENOME [-s SCAFFOLD] [-a START_COORD] [-b END_COORD] [-f FOCAL_GENBANKS [FOCAL_GENBANKS ...]] [-o OUTFILE] [-p PLOT_OUTFILE] [--num-sims NUM_SIMS] [-v]

 	Program: codoff
 	Author: Rauf Salamzade
-	Affiliation: Kalan Lab, UW Madison, Department of Medical Microbiology and Immunology
+	Affiliation: Kalan Lab, UW Madison

-	This program compares the codon-usage distribution of a focal-region/BGC to the codon usage of
+	This program compares the codon-usage distribution of a focal-region/BGC
-	the background genome.
-It will report the cosine distance and Spearman correlation between the
+	to the codon usage of the background genome.
+It will report the cosine
-	two profiles, as well as an empirical P-value for whether the codon usage is siginficantly different
+	distance and Spearman correlation between the two profiles, as well as
+	an empirical P-value for whether the codon usage is siginficantly
-	between the focal region and background genome.
-Only CDS features which are of length divisible
+	different between the focal region and background genome.
+Only CDS
-	by 3 will be considered.
+	features which are of length divisible by 3 will be considered.

 	Two modes of input are supported:

-	1. (WORKS FOR BOTH EUKARYOTES & BACTERIA) Focal region and full-genome provided as GenBank files with
+	1. (WORKS FOR BOTH EUKARYOTES & BACTERIA) Focal region and full-genome
-	   CDS features (compatible with antiSMASH outputs).
+	   provided as GenBank files with CDS features (compatible with
+	   antiSMASH outputs).
 Multiple focal region GenBank files can be provided,
-	   e.g. consider a biosynthetic gene cluster split across multiple scaffolds due to assembly fragmentation.
+	   e.g. consider a biosynthetic gene cluster split across multiple
+	   scaffolds due to assembly fragmentation.

 	   Example command:

 	   $ codoff -f Sw_LK413/NZ_JALXLO020000001.1.region001.gbk -g Sw_LK413/LK413.gbk
+	   $ codoff -f region.gbk -g genome.gbk --num-sims 5000

-	2. (WORKS ONLY FOR BACTERIA) Full genome is provided as a FASTA or GenBank file.
-If CDS features are missing
+	2. (WORKS ONLY FOR BACTERIA) Full genome is provided as a FASTA or GenBank
-	   gene calling is performed using pyrodigal.
+	   file.
+If CDS features are missing gene calling is performed using
+	   pyrodigal.
 Afterwards, the focal region is determined through user
 	   speciefied coordinates.

 	   Example command:

 	   $ codoff -s NZ_JALXLO020000001.1 -a 341425 -b 388343 -g Sw_LK413/LK413.fna
+	   $ codoff -s scaffold -a 1000 -b 5000 -g genome.fna --num-sims 20000

 options:
   -h, --help            show this help message and exit
   -g FULL_GENOME, --full-genome FULL_GENOME
                         Path to a full-genome in GenBank or FASTA format.
-If GenBank file provided, CDS features are required.
+If GenBank file
+                        provided, CDS features are required.
   -s SCAFFOLD, --scaffold SCAFFOLD
                         Scaffold identifier for focal region.
   -a START_COORD, --start-coord START_COORD